ApproxEng/approxeng.task/_sources/simpleusage.rst.txt

 implementation of the :class:`approxeng.task.Resource` class, and register it through the :func:`approxeng.task.register_resource` call.
 Implementing this class allows you to access startup and shutdown methods which will be called automatically when a task starts and stops using the resource.

+If any resources have dependencies, these are also used to calculate the startup and shutdown order, with resources started up such that a resource's dependencies will always have startup called before that resource, and shutdown after (this only applies if you're implementing your own subclasses of :class:`~approxeng.task.Resource` as no other methods grant access to the startup and shutdown methods)

 Defining Tasks
 --------------